You can vacate a domestic violence (DV) misdemeanor conviction in Washington, but it is harder than vacating other misdemeanor convictions.

-You cannot file a motion to vacate until 5 years have passed since you completed all the terms of your sentence, including payment of all legal financial obligations.
+You cannot file a motion to vacate until 5 years have passed since you completed all the terms of your sentence.
+This includes payment of all legal financial obligations.

-Example: In 2014, you were convicted of a DV crime in Skagit County Superior Court.
+Example: In 2014, you were convicted of domestic violence assault in Skagit County Superior Court.
 You finished all your probation conditions in 2016 except for your court fines, which you did not pay until 2019.

 You are not eligible until 2024 (i.e. 5 years from when you completed your sentence).

 3. You do not have DV convictions from 2 separate incidents

 Under RCW 9.96.060, you cannot vacate a prior DV conviction if you have two or more convictions for domestic violence that arise out of different incidents.

 The prohibition does not apply, however, if you are applying to vacate multiple DV convictions if the convictions arose out of the same incident.

 Example #1: You were convicted of assaulting your ex-wife in King County Superior Court.
 Two years later, you pleaded guilty to assaulting your brother in Yakima County District Court.

 You cannot vacate either conviction.
 You have two DV convictions for two different incidents.: